atlassian-api/atlassian-python-api/README.rst

     data = sd.get_my_customer_requests()
     print(data)

-If you want to see the response in pretty print format json.
+If you want to see the response in pretty print format JSON.
 Feel free for use construction like:

 .. code-block:: python